- Mar 27

 Substance use and music events have a long and interrelated history.
 Music festivals are often outdoor events where participants are free from the responsibilities of everyday life.
 In such situations, substances can be a temptation.
 In fact, since festivals such as Woodstock in the 1960s, drugs have been openly used at many events.
+In this post, we share popular festival drugs, reasons for using substances at festivals, and why you should attend concerts without taking part in music festival substance abuse culture.

 Popular Substances Used at Festivals